Accommodation in Chicago

-Finding accommodation in Chicago is relatively easy, although the rental market is competitive, so it’s best to start the property search as soon as possible.
-There are some unique and interesting housing options available in Chicago to suit every budget and lifestyle, and expats are likely to find what they are looking for within a short space of time.
+Finding accommodation in Chicago is relatively easy.
+However, the rental market is competitive, so it’s best to start the property search as soon as possible.
+There are some unique and interesting housing options available in Chicago to suit every budget and lifestyle, and expats are likely to find something ideal for their situation.

 Types of accommodation in Chicago

-Chicago is home to a wide variety of housing types and there is no one particular architectural style that is typical to the city.
+Chicago is home to a wide variety of housing types.
+There's no one particular architectural style that is typical to the city.

 Two-flats are two-storey residential buildings which house identical residences on each floor.
 There is usually a common entrance to the building for both apartments.
-While some were specifically built as two residences, many of these started as single-family double-story homes but have been converted.
+While some were specifically built as two separate residences, many of these started as single-family double-storey homes but have been converted.